OpenDSA/OpenDSA/RST/source/ExchangeSort.rst

 We therefore know with certainty that any sorting algorithm which limits comparisons to adjacent items will cost at least :math:`n(n-1)/4 = \Omega(n^2)` in the average case.

-Here are some review questions for this module.

-.. avembed:: Exercises/Development/ExchangeMC.html
-   :showbutton: hide
-   :title: Review Questions